Facts & Figures: Historic & Today

 The following information is from Alaska Economic Trends, July 2018 issue, published by the Alaska Department of Labor and Workforce Development.
 See the entire issue, which focused on “The Cost of Living in Alaska,” at http://labor.alaska.gov/trends/jul18.pdf.

 In 2019, the median sale price of homes in the Homer market area listed on MLS was $269,200.
 When looking at housing in the Homer area, it is important to factor in the cost of transportation which can add considerably to cost of living for those who commute to Homer from outside city limits.
-Media monthly rent is $970.
-Housing in Homer may seem expensive compared to Topeka, Kansas but it is cheap compared to San Francisco.
+Median monthly rent is $970.
+Housing in Homer may seem expensive compared to Topeka, Kansas, but it is cheap compared to San Francisco.

-To judge the relative cost of living in Homer as compared to the Lower 48, it is first helpful to look at Anchorage, since most national cost-of-living surveys include Anchorage.
+To judge the relative cost of living in Homer as compared to the Lower 48, it is first helpful to look at Anchorage since most national cost-of-living surveys include Anchorage.
 In one well-known survey (the annual ACCRA Cost of Living Index), results for 2019 found that the overall cost of living in Anchorage (professional households) was 27.4% higher than the nationwide average.
 This survey breaks out grocery items, housing, utilities, transportation, health care, and miscellaneous goods and services.
 However, it does not measure taxation, where Alaska has a clear advantage.
 (There is no state income tax or state sales tax in Alaska.)

 So what is the cost of living in Homer compared to Anchorage?
 Overall, it’s almost the same.
 A 2008 survey commissioned by the Alaska Dept. of Labor found that the cost of living in Homer is only 1% higher than in Anchorage.